 Abu Dhabi is also striking deals with the biggest buyers of its crude oil.

 Earlier this week, Japan’s Inpex Corp signed a 40-year deal for a 10 percent stake in Adnoc’s Lower Zakum field for $600 million.
-A group of Indian companies have already paid the same amount for 10 percent of Lower Zakum field.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+A group of Indian companies have already paid the same amount for 10 percent of Lower Zakum field.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.